-When you turn on your Surface, it boots to UEFI (Unified Extensible Firmware Interface) and displays:
+When you turn on your Surface, it displays the following message:

-Couldn't find a bootable operating system.
-Check the Boot configuration to try to fix this.
+Couldn't find a bootable operating System.
+Check the Boot Configuration to try to fix this.

-If Windows doesn’t start: Go to Solution 2.
+If Windows doesn’t start, go to Solution 2.

 Press and hold down the power button until your Surface restarts and you see the Windows logo screen (this takes about 20 seconds), then release the power button.
 For more info, see Force a shutdown and restart your Surface.

-If Windows doesn't start: Go to Solution 3.
+If Windows doesn't start, go to Solution 3.

 When the Surface logo appears, release the volume-down button.
 For more info, see Creating and using a USB recovery drive for Surface.

-If Windows doesn't start: Go to Solution 4.
+If Windows doesn't start, go to Solution 4.

 There's one last step you can take.
 If these steps don't resolve the problem, service and support options may be available to assist you.